A few weeks ago, I made some personal goals for the first quarter of 2019—an exercise that each member of the mastermind group I am in did.

 Chip closes out the chapter with this:

-“You’re going to spend approximately ninety-two thousand hours of your life working, so figure out what drives you and run, don’t walk, in the direction of making real, fulling work out of that dream.”
+“You’re going to spend approximately ninety-two thousand hours of your life working, so figure out what drives you and run, don’t walk, in the direction of making real, fulfilling work out of that dream.”

 The world needs your art.
 The world needs what you have to give.